RoboMaster/RoboRTS-Tutorial/en/sdk_docs/roborts_decision.md

 rosrun roborts_decision behavior_test_node
 ```

-Input different digital command and you can switch to perform different behaviors
+Input different digital command like 1/2/3/4/5/6 and you can switch to perform different behaviors